evantill/discourse-header-submenus/README.md

-# discourse-header-submenus
+# discourse-onebox-track-url

-A theme component that allows you to build a header menu - with submenus - using plain text!
+A theme component that allows tracking clicks on Onebox url.

-More information <a href="https://meta.discourse.org/t">https://meta.discourse.org/</a>
+More information <a href="https://meta.discourse.org/t/improve-onebox-click-counting/130409">https://meta.discourse.org/</a>

-<a href="https://github.com/claviska/jquery-dropdown">jquery-dropdown</a> courtesy of Cory LaViska - MIT license